afhammohamed/enterprise-homelab/README.md

 # 🎯 My Goal

-My goal is to build a small but realistic enterprise infrastructure where I can practice the responsibilities of a **System Administrator**.
+My goal is to build a small but realistic enterprise-style infrastructure where I can develop practical skills across systems, networking, security, virtualization, automation, and infrastructure operations.

 The learning process follows: